 You watch that Guns N' Roses concert for the hundredth time and you tell yourself you'd love to play the guitar like them.

-OK, so you don’t know how to play the guitar!
+Okay, but you don't know how to play the guitar!

-It’s out of the question that you walk into the first music store you see and buy a new Stratocaster with flames on it–your budget won’t allow that!
+It's out of the question that you walk into the first music store you see and buy a new Stratocaster with flames on it--your budget won't allow that!

 What if it was possible to find a used guitar without breaking the bank and being sure of its quality?
 How do you not get ripped off by the person selling you his or her instrument?
+How do you ensure that the fingerboard is of good quality, or the headstock is in good condition?
+How do you ensure that this acoustic electric would actually work if you plugged it into an amp?
+How do you make sure that the guitar pickups, the humbucker perhaps, works?

 Ready to start up your career as a guitarist?